wp-plugins/loudervoice-hreview-writing-plugin/readme.txt

 					| 4outof5.gif
 					| 5outof5.gif
 					| loudervoice.png
+2. If you'd prefer to have the itemname and stars at the end of the blog post along with the other hreview metadata, then replace loudervoice.php with loudervoice.end
 2. Activate the LouderVoice plugin through the 'Plugins' menu in WordPress.
 3. Go to the Settings -> LouderVoice menu and enter your LouderVoice username.